GoogleChrome/web.dev/src/site/content/en/blog/deprecating-excalidraw-electron/index.md

 [Excalidraw](https://excalidraw.com/) is a virtual collaborative whiteboard that lets you easily sketch diagrams that feel hand-drawn.
-On the [Excalidraw project](https://github.com/excalidraw), we have decided to deprecate [Excalidraw Desktop](https://github.com/excalidraw/excalidraw-desktop), an [Electron](https://www.electronjs.org/) wrapper for Excalidraw, in favor of the Web version that you can—and always could—find at [excalidraw.com](https://excalidraw.com/).
+On the [Excalidraw project](https://github.com/excalidraw), we have decided to deprecate [Excalidraw Desktop](https://github.com/excalidraw/excalidraw-desktop), an [Electron](https://www.electronjs.org/) wrapper for Excalidraw, in favor of the web version that you can—and always could—find at [excalidraw.com](https://excalidraw.com/).
 After a careful analysis, we have decided that [Progressive Web App](https://web.dev/pwa/) (PWA) is the future we want to build upon.
 Read on to learn why.